 Festival of Darkness | Oct.
 21

 More beer, please, but add a little undead spice.
 This block party at Lost Forty marks the brewery's annual release of its barrel-aged batch of Nighty Night Imperial Stout, along with serving up dark brews from across the region, but it also takes full advantage of the spooky season.
 Expect lots of zombies (this year's sub-theme is pirates), plus music and food trucks.

 This event is all things to all people.
 You'll find concerts, tons of food, activities, a dog show and lots of vendors taking over the historic streets of Hillcrest at this family favorite festival.
 Pro tip: Make sure you hit up the pancake breakfast.
 Along with being delicious, a portion of the proceeds from this event benefits The Allen School.

 When I dip, you dip, we dip ... right into a competition made of pure, liquid gold.
-Come enjoy live music as you make the rounds in the River Market Pavilions taste testing some of the world's best cheese dips from amateurs and professionals alike.
+Come enjoy live music as you make the rounds, taste testing some of the world's best cheese dips from amateurs and professionals alike.
 That's right, we said "world."
+This year comes with a new location at Dickey-Stephens Park and a "Foam Fest Craft Beer Festival."
 All proceeds benefit Harmony Health Clinic.